LBNL-JCI-ICF/better/README.md

 ### Installation
 1. Download and install [Python >=3.6](https://www.python.org/downloads/)
-2. Download the source code from the [latest release](https://github.com/LBNL-JCI-ICF/better/releases/)
+2. Download the source code from [here](https://github.com/LBNL-JCI-ICF/better/archive/packageready.zip)
 3. Extract and navigate to the downloaded release
-3. Install dependencies by clicking on `install.bat` or run `python setup.py install` on your cmd
+3. Install by clicking on `install.bat` or run `pip install .` on your cmd.
+Make sure `pip` is added to your `PATH`
+4. Make sure `better` is installed by running `better --help`

 *Note: The current release is an alpha version.
 The tool will be packaged and setup files will be provided in future releases.*